Quitch/Queller-AI/README.md

 Improved AI for [Planetary Annihilation](http://www.uberent.com/pa)

-The AI will work with any difficulty/personality, but it has only being tested with Absurd.

-Any feedback is greatly appreciated.
-If possible, please provide a PA Stats link, and failing that the name of the system you were playing on.
-Please direct all feedback to the forum thread - https://forums.uberent.com/threads/rel-server-queller-ai-alpha-v0-2.65795/

 I love AI.
 To put my old person comfy jumper on for a moment, back in the day I modded Total Annihilation's AI and ran a site called [AI Central](http://aicentral.tauniverse.com) (WARNING: very 90's site design) for AI mods, and I ran an AI league for Kohan II to identify the best.
 I've been an enthusiast in AI for as long as I've been gaming.
 This Queller AI will be a continuation of my Queller AI for TA.

-This mod is a total overhaul of the AI (as much as can be done with the exposed files) designed to leverage the systems @sorian has created, while playing a game better suited to the meta.
+This mod is a total overhaul of the AI (as much as can be done with the exposed files) designed to leverage the systems sorian has created, while playing a game better suited to the meta.
 It will definitely be designed with 1v1 in mind, but will hopefully prove to be an improvement in other modes too.

-I am currently focused on the AI's 1v1 game on single planets.
+The AI should work with any difficulty/personality, but it is only being tested with Absurd.

+Any feedback is greatly appreciated.
+For issues please include a link to the game on [PA Stats](http://www.pastats.com/) or the replay ID.
+Failing that, please provide the system name, the number of AIs, their difficulty setting, and which slot(s) the players occupied.

 ### THINGS I WANT TO ACHIEVE